CSS-CaveHill-Campus/CHRoomFinduh/README.md

 ### Rooms

 The `/rooms` endpoint, will return an array of *all* rooms, for which schedules exist.
-This is purely for reference purposes, when calling the `/schedule` route.
+This is purely for reference purposes, when calling the `/schedule` or `/free` route.
 The information provided here will also be accessible within the `rooms.json` file.

 ### Prefixes